LearnersGuild/guide/Learning_Guide/Kickoff.md

 #### Specifications and Quality Criteria

-After creating the project outline, the team must edit the document to define the scope of features and quality criteria for their project.
+After creating the Learning Contract, the team must edit the document to define the scope of features and quality criteria for their project.

 The scope of features is determined by the set of specifications for the project.
 It is used to measure _completeness_.